How to create a Typography Illustration in Adobe Illustrator

 Select all the elements and click on Pathfinder in the right sidebar or in Window if you can’t find it, click on the second icon Minus Front, this action will cut out the letters from the silhouette.
 If you’re not sure if it worked correctly then you can check by placing a shape in a different color behind the illustration.

 So now we’ve got the cutout, it’s time to add texture for more of an authentic feel.
-You can download the texture here (http:// www.freepik.com/free-vector/grunge-textures-set_717940.htm).
+You can download the texture in the attachments section.
 I used the second one but you can use any other for a different effect.
 Copy the texture, select the silhouette and click on the Transparency tool.
 Click on ‘Make Opacity Mask’ in the slide out menu.

 Click on the black square and paste the texture in this layer, move and scale the texture until it covers the whole shape.
 Deselect clip and invert mask, click on the left square to select the silhouette as a whole.
 This was the last step for creating the whole vector shape.

 The only thing we need to do now, is to place the shape on top of a picture.
 Choose the picture you would like to use and adjust it to your liking.
-The picture I’ve used here is this (http://www.freepik.com/free-photo/the-forest-by-the-river_765013.htm).
+You can find the picture I’ve used in the attachments section.
 Open Photoshop and place the picture you would like to use as a background.
 Copy and paste the silhouette shape on top as a smart object.